Answers to Campus Plan Questions

 April 16, 2018

 Here are the latest drawings of the new pony barn.
-I’m sure Little Moon, Sir Bentley, Koda, and Bella Luna will be excited to move in once it’s completed this summer!
-The representation of the enclosure is not accurate, it’s just to give us a basic idea of what to expect.
+Little Moon, Sir Bentley, Koda, and Bella Luna will be excited to move in once it’s completed this summer!
+The representation of the enclosure (outdoor space) is not exact but this gives us a general idea of what to expect for the building.

 April 13, 2018